preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/info-screen/info-screen-settings/index.rst

 Use the pen to edit settings or the dust bin to delete a screen setup.
 All settings can be edited for an existing setup, see below.

-You can use this icon to proview a setup:
+You can use this icon to preview a setup:

 .. image:: info-screen-list-icon.png